nyxnor/onionjuggler/README.md

 ### Feature-rich Onion Service manager for UNIX-like operating systems written in POSIX conformant shellscript

+A collection of Onion Services features implemented for Unix-like systems following the Portable Operating System Interface standard.

+**WARNING: `do not trust this repo yet`, backup your hs keys in another location.
+This project has not been released and should be considered for development only.**

 Quick link to this repository: https://git.io/onionservice

-A collection of Onion Services features implemented for Unix-like systems following the Portable Operating System Interface standard.

-This project has not been released and should be considered for development only.

-**WARNING: `do not trust this repo yet`, backup your hs keys in another location**

 ## Table of Contents